 - 19. Article 3 comprises measures intended to safeguard open internet access, covering the rights of the end-users of IAS, and obligations and permitted practices for the ISPs: - Article 3(1) sets out the rights of end-users of IAS; - Article 3(2) sets limits on the contractual conditions which may be applied to IAS and the commercial practices of ISPs providing IAS, and requires that these should not limit exercise of the end-user rights set out in paragraph 1.
-When assessing commercial practices, Article 3(3) should also be taken into account; - Article 3(3) constrains ISPs' traffic management practices, setting a requirement that ISPs should treat all data traffic equally and making provision for the specific circumstances under which ISPs may deviate from this rule; - Article 3(4) sets out the conditions under which traffic management measures may entail processing of personal data; - Article 3(5) sets out the freedom of ISPs and CAPs to provide specialised services as well as the conditions under which this freedom may be exercised. - 20.
-The Regulation observes the fundamental rights of, and the principles recognised in, the Charter, notably the protection of personal data, the freedom of expression and information, the freedom to conduct a business, non-discrimination and consumer protection (ref.
-Recital 33). - 21.
-BEREC considers that the Regulation does not require an ex ante authorisation in relation to commercial practices (Article 3(2)), traffic management practices (Article 3(3)) and specialised services (Article 3(5)).
-However, this should not preclude exchanges between NRAs and market players in relation to these issues, nor does it preclude NRAs from drawing on their obligations or powers to intervene under Article 5.
+When assessing agreements or commercial practices, Article 3(3) should also be taken into account (see paragraph 37); - Article 3(3) constrains ISPs' traffic management practices, setting a requirement that ISPs should treat all data traffic equally and making provision for the specific circumstances under which ISPs may deviate from this rule; - Article 3(4) sets out the conditions under which traffic management measures may entail processing of personal data;

-7 However, some machine-to-machine communication services may also represent a specialised service according to Article 3(5) of the Regulation (ref.
+9 However, some machine-to-machine communication services may also represent a specialised service according to Article 3(5) of the Regulation (ref.
 Recital 16 and paragraph 113 of these Guidelines).
 Moreover, a provider of an M2M device or M2M service (e.g. car manufacturer, provider of energy including smart meter) typically does not seem to provide an ECS under the present regulatory framework, whereas the connectivity service provider which provides connectivity over a public network for remuneration is generally the provider of an ECS in the IoT value chain (ref.
 BEREC Report on Enabling the Internet of Things, BoR (16) 39, pages 21-23).

-8 Notwithstanding, the provisions regarding specialised services apply - see paragraphs 99-127
+10 Notwithstanding, the provisions regarding specialised services apply - see paragraphs 99-127